 Zamojska has successfully completed these project milestones and has finished the technical aspect of her entire thesis.
-In addition to developing a project that increases public safety for her and the rest of the equestrian society, another win she notes from her project is that “University of Lodz has now acquired a new tool which can be used to analyze data.”
+In addition to developing a project that increases public safety for her and the rest of the equestrian society, another win she notes from her project is that “University of Lodz has now acquired a new tool (Mobile Alert) which can be used to analyze data.”

 She now hopes to expand the scope of the project beyond what has been accomplished as part of her university work.
 Zamojska aspires to share all of the crowdsourced data with the equestrian society in the form of a new data portal, so everyone can access the reports and make informed trips to the trail.